warrdel-erp/stones-be/md/work.md

 5. create flow diagram for every flow 48. put constants in tables for better data fetching
 6. Restructure sipl calculations acc
 7. Set value in getting model

+---

+copy loading order to invoice page. create a SO journal entries page in invoice. copy journal entry page from PO list.